 EPSRC has supported promising early career researchers in Healthcare Technologies through two calls for Healthcare technologies Challenge Awards (HTCAs).
 There are currently no plans for a future call.

 Scope of the award

-HTCA grants are designed to support early career researchers to develop a personal programme of high quality, creative and multidisciplinary research, and to support and grow their research group.
-They are intended to be a platform from which a broader funding portfolio can be built over the period of the grant.
-HTCA calls do not define the scientific focus of the research.
-The emphasis is on the leadership qualities of the applicant, both in terms of research leadership and team leadership.
+HTCA grants were designed to support early career researchers to develop a personal programme of high quality, creative and multidisciplinary research, and to support and grow their research group.
+They were intended to be a platform from which a broader funding portfolio can be built over the period of the grant.
+HTCA calls have not defined the scientific focus of the research.
+The emphasis has been on the leadership qualities of the applicant, both in terms of research leadership and team leadership.
 The pathway to impact for the research in health is also important.

 There have been two calls for HTCAs.
 Nine HTCAs were funded through the first call and eight through the second call.